ginolhac/chip-seq/docs/index.md

 ### connect to the frontend

 To connect to it, you need an account and an authorized ssh key.
-After the setting up of your account, the following should work:
+After the setting up of your account, the following should work fi you are using mac or GNU/Lunix:

 ```
 ssh gaia-cluster
 ```

+Otherwise on Windows, right-click on `pageant` in system tray and load a saved session `gaia`.
+Log as you username.

 You should the prompt of the gaia frontend:
 ```